 Employers shouldn’t fall into the trap of hiring someone who isn’t qualified for, or suited to a role, as training or re-hiring can be unnecessarily costly.
 In fact, the Recruitment and Employment Confederation (REC) has estimated that the cost of replacing an employee at mid-manager level is, on average, upwards of three times the employee’s annual salary.

-Rooting out instances of fraud and confirming someone’s experience, traits and soft skills using a tailored and expert-led approach to background checks will help you make the best and most cost-effective hiring decisions.
+Rooting out instances of fraud and confirming someone’s experience, traits and soft skills using a tailored and expert-led approach to background or CRB check will help you make the best and most cost-effective hiring decisions.

 Better candidate experience